ntessore/coroutines/README.rst

 .. |coroutines.arange| replace:: ``coroutines.arange()``

 Create an awaitable variant of |range|_.
-Returns an asynchronous generator that yields every integer in the range and immediately calls
+Returns an asynchronous generator that awaits |coroutines.sleep|_ before each number.
-|coroutines.sleep|_ after each.

 .. |range| replace:: ``range()``